PrestaShop/docs/src/content/1.7/modules/concepts/controllers/admin-controllers/tabs.md

 ## How to add names and their translations to a tab

-Be default, your tab will be displayed in the menu with its class name.
+By default, your tab will be displayed in the menu with its class name.
 If you want to use something more explicit, you can set the name property.

 ### Option 1: Use the same name for all languages